mikanmi/runnable-platform/README.md

 You should implement the following behavior for your preference and environment:

 1. Choose the infrared data code by parameters `self`, `interaction` and `level`.
-  You can get the current device state from calling self.__device.get_value() method with interaction(same as the name of attibute).
+  You can get the current device state from calling self.__device.get_value() method with interaction(same as the name of the attribute).

 1. Return the infrared data code.